 The Mislabeled Rat – Rat Myths and Realities

 Many people are afraid of rats because of commonly held beliefs about their behavior or history.
-Here, we'd like to dispell a few of those myths.
+Here, we’d like to dispel a few of those myths.

 Myth: Rats bite humans and are aggressive

-Reality: Anything with a mouth bites, including humans, but a properly socialized rat is much less likely to bite then many other species of domestic animals.
-While there are aggressive rats, there also aggressive dogs, cats, and bunnies...and aggression often results from a form of abuse or neglect during the rat's life.
-It is much more common for a rat to bite out of fear, or to bite when someone pokes their fingers in a rat's cage and the finger is mistaken for a treat.
+Reality: Anything with a mouth bites, including humans, but a properly socialized rat is much less likely to bite than many other species of domestic animals.
+While there are aggressive rats, there also aggressive dogs, cats, and bunnies, and aggression often results from a form of abuse or neglect during the rat’s life.
+It is much more common for a rat to bite out of fear, or to bite when someone pokes their fingers in a rat’s cage, and the finger is mistaken for a treat.

 Myths: Rats spread diseases and spread the black plague

 Reality: Fleas that were on rats spread the black plague, and it also killed the host rats carrying the fleas.
-Rats were not the only host for the black plague, and it could also be spread by fleas on dogs, cats, and humans.
-There are very few zoonoses that can be transmitted from a rat to a human, and we are much more likely to get them sick then they are to ever get us sick.
+Rats were not the only host for the black plague, and fleas could also spread it on dogs, cats, and humans.
+There are very few zoonoses that can be transmitted from a rat to a human, and we are much more likely to get them sick then they are ever to get us sick.

 Myths: Male rats cannot be housed together and will fight / Male rats cannot be introduced to other male rats